SPARLING: Learning Latent Representations with Extremely Sparse Activations: Experiments

 \subsection{Experimental Setup}

-We have three domains, as described below.
+We describe our three new domains below.
 See Figure~\ref{fig:digit-circle-domain} for examples of each domain.

-\textbf{\digitcircle{} domain.} To evaluate \technique{} we construct the \digitcircle{} domain.
-The input $X$ is a $100\times 100$ monochrome image with 3-6 unique digits placed in a rough circular pattern, with some noise being applied to the image both before and after the numbers are placed.
-The output $Y$ is the sequence of digits in counterclockwise order, starting with the smallest number.
-The latent motifs layer $M$ is the position of each digit: we can conceptualize this space as a $100\times 100\times 10$ tensor with 3-6 nonzero entries.
-Note that the model during training and validation has no access to the concept of a digit as an image, nor to the concept of a digit's position.
+\textbf{\digitcircle{} domain.} The input $x$ is a $100\times 100$ monochrome image with 3-6 unique digits placed in a rough circular pattern, with some noise being applied to the image both before and after the numbers are placed.
+The output $y^*$ is the sequence of digits in counterclockwise order, starting with the smallest number.
+The latent motifs layer $m^*$ is the position of each digit: which can be represented as a $100\times 100\times 10$ tensor with 3-6 nonzero entries.
+Note that we have no access during training and validation to the concept of a digit as an image, nor to the concept of a digit's position.

-\textbf{\latexocr{} domain.} To provide a more realistic test of our model's capabilities we use the task of synthesizing \textsc{LaTeX} code from images.
-This task is similar to \digitcircle{} in that the motifs are digits, but these digits vary in size and pixel-level rendering, and the motif-to-output relationship is also more complex.
-This task is inspired by \cite{deng2016you}.
+\textbf{\latexocr{} domain.} As a more realistic test, we take inspiration from \citet{deng2016you} and present the task of synthesizing \textsc{LaTeX} code from images.
+This task is an OCR task like \digitcircle{}, but with variation in digit rendering (size, aliasing) and a more complex $h^*$.

 \textbf{\audiomnist{} domain.} In this domain, we synthesize short clips of audio representing sequences of 5-10 digits over a bed of noise.
 The task is to predict the sequence of characters spoken.
-Here, we test if motif models can generalize: we train and validate with \textsc{AudioMNIST} (\cite{becker2018interpreting}) samples from Speakers 1-51 and test with samples from Speakers 52-60.
+Here, we test if motif models can generalize: we train and validate with \textsc{AudioMNIST} \citep{becker2018interpreting} samples from Speakers 1-51 and test with samples from Speakers 52-60.

+\textbf{Splicing domain.} We also considered the splicing domain discussed in \citet{gupta2024improved}.
+Since it does not satisfy our assumptions from Section~\ref{sec:asumptions-for-theorem}, \technique{} is not able to precisely identify the motifs, but does perform substantially better than random chance.
+See Appendix~\ref{appendix:splicing} for our results.